 How to Use Reading Light

-From their menu students can click on the “Reading Light” Button.
+From their writing section, students can click on the “Reading Light” Button.

-By clicking “Add Book”, they can search for the book they are reading.
+By clicking “Add Book” (seen above), they can search for the book they are reading.

 When they click “Add Time”, they first choose the book and then add the amount of time they have read.
 They then must write a reading report to show what they learned.